Alaska on a Budget: How to Explore Without Breaking the Bank

 Public Transportation and Shuttles

-Alaska Railroad: Connects Anchorage, Talkeetna, Denali, and Fairbanks.
-More expensive than driving but eliminates rental costs.
+Alaska Railroad: Connects Anchorage, Talkeetna, Denali, and Fairbanks

 Park Connection: Budget shuttle service between Anchorage, Talkeetna, Denali, and Seward ($65–$95 per person)

-Local buses: Anchorage has "People Mover" bus system ($2 per ride)
+Local buses: Anchorage has the "People Mover" bus system ($2 per ride)

 Affordable Accommodations in Alaska